-- If the final output tastes bland, add a bit more of the seasoning then put it back in the stove for a few minutes more.
+- If the final output tastes bland, add a bit more of the seasoning, then put it back on the stove for a few minutes more.

-- If the seasoning is overpowering, add a few more rice cups to tone down the flavor’s intensity.
+- If the herb is overpowering, add a few more rice cups to tone down the flavor's intensity.

 Prevention is always better than cure; that is why it is essential to anticipate what might cause you trouble when making this dish and prevent them beforehand.
 So we listed down some tips that you can apply to produce a better quality dish.